tendermint/tendermint/docs/spec/consensus/fork-accountability.md

 * Fork-Lite.
 All correct validators decide on the same block for height *h*, but faulty processes (validators or not), forge a different block for that height, in order to fool users (who use the lite client).

+**Question:** Currently, this document focuses on punishing nodes for forks.
+There are deviations from Tendermint consensus that are also detectable and punishable.
+For instance, if a faulty proposer proposes different blocks in the same round.
+This behavior might be an enabler for Equivocation below.
+Should we punish such behavior?
+Or is it enough to punish when the proposer signs conflicting blocks?

 ## Attack scenarios